jboynyc/textnets/docs/installation.rst

 .. _install CFFI: https://cffi.readthedocs.io/en/latest/installation.html

-**textnets** installs the `Cairo`_ graphics library as a dependency for plotting.
-If you are using a Mac without Anaconda, you will probably have to install Cairo separately using the `Homebrew`_ package manager.
+**textnets** depends on the `Cairo`_ graphics library for plotting.
+If you are using a Mac without Anaconda or Nix, you will probably have to install Cairo separately using the `Homebrew`_ package manager.

 .. _Cairo: https://www.cairographics.org/
 .. _Homebrew: https://formulae.brew.sh/formula/cairo